blorente/naylang-documentation/src/debug.md

 }
 ```

-The state can also be changed with external commands such as `continue`, which changes the state unconditionally to `CONTINUE`, or by the controller because of breakpoints.
+The state can also be changed with external commands such as `continue`, which changes the state unconditionally to `CONTINUE`, or by the controller for diverse causes, such as a breakpoint being reached.

 ### Debugger Class

-The `Debugger` class can be thought of as the controller for the `DebugEvaluator` execution controller.
+The `Debugger` class can be thought of as the controller for the `DebugEvaluator`.
 It is responsible for:

 - Handling user-defined breakpoints.
 In this case, the breakpoints are only a set of lines in which a breakpoint is set.
 - Implementing the `debug()` function which the `DebugEvaluator` calls to update it's state.